-iniormation on toxicological e neots Inhaled There is strong evidence to suggest that this material can cause, if inhaled once, very serious, irreversible damage of organs.
+Information on toxicological ef rects Inhaled There is strong evidence to suggest that this material can cause, if inhaled once, very serious, irreversible damage of organs.
 The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
 Corrosive acids can cause irritation of the respiratory tract, with coughing, choking and mucous membrane damage.
 There may be dizziness, headache, nausea and weakness.
+Acute effects of fluoride inhalation include irritation of nose and throat, coughing and chest discomfort.
+A single acute over-exposure may even cause nose bleed.
 Inhalation of the vapour may cause choking, coughing, headache, weakness and dizziness, and with long term exposure, fluid accumulation in the lungs and blueness, initially in the fingertips.
 Inhalation of aerosols (mists, fumes), generated by the material during the course of normal handling, may produce severely toxic effects.
 Relatively small amounts absorbed from the lungs may prove fatal.
-High concentrations cause inflamed airways and watery swelling of the lungs with oedema.
+Inhalation of dusts, generated by the material, during the course of normal handling, may produce severely toxic effects; these may be fatal.
 Ingestion Accidental ingestion of the material may be harmful; animal experiments indicate that ingestion of less than 150 gram may be fatal or may produce serious damage to the health of the individual.
 There is strong evidence to suggest that this material can cause, if swallowed once, very serious, irreversible damage of organs.
-Ingestion of acidic corrosives may produce burns around and in the mouth, the throat and oesophagus.
-Immediate pain and difficulties in swallowing and speaking may also be evident.
 Skin Contact There is strong evidence to suggest that this material, on a single contact with skin, can cause very serious, irreversible damage of organs.
 Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue.
-Skin contact with the material may damage the health of the individual; systemic effects may result following absorption.
-Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected. Еуе Direct eye contact with acid corrosives may produce pain, tears, sensitivity to light and burns.
-Mild burns of the epithelia generally recover rapidly and completely.
-If applied to the eyes, this material causes severe eye damage.
-Chronic Repeated or prolonged exposure to acids may result in the erosion of teeth, swelling and/or ulceration of mouth lining.
-Irritation of airways to lung, with cough, and inflammation of lung tissue often occurs.
-Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
-Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.
+Open cuts, abraded or irritated skin should not be exposed to this material Contact of the skin with liquid hydrofluoric acid (hydrogen fluoride) may cause severe burns, erythema, and swelling, vesiculation, and serious crusting.
+With more serious burns, ulceration, blue-gray discoloration, and necrosis may occur.
+Solutions of hydrofluoric acid, as dilute as 2%, may cause severe skin burns.
+Demal burns may not be readily noticed or painful, unlike the warning properties of other acids.
+Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
+Skin contact with alkaline corrosives may produce severe pain and burns; brownish stains may develop.
+The corroded area may be soft,